hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

     dpg.start_dearpygui()
     dpg.destroy_context()

-.. seealso:: for more information on the viewport :doc:`../documentation/primary-window`
+.. seealso:: for more information on the primary window :doc:`../documentation/primary-window`